Skip to content

 RT Occupational Outlook

-According to the U.S. Bureau of Labor Statistics, employment of respiratory therapists is projected to grow 14 percent from 2021 to 2031, much faster than the average for all occupations.
+Employment of respiratory therapists is projected to grow 13 percent from 2021 to 2031, much faster than the average for all occupations.

 About 9,400 openings for respiratory therapists are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.